learn-co-curriculum/react-ts-react-app-example/README.md

 For now, we will just focus on default exports.
-The line, `export default App` denotes that our `App` function is the main thing we want to export from our `App.js` file.
+The line, `export default App` denotes that our `App` function is the main thing we want to export from our `App.tsx` file.
 You can have only one _default_ export per file.
 If you take a look at `index.tsx`, you can see at the top of the file that we are _importing_ `App` from the `App.tsx` file in the `src/components` directory (the `.tsx` does not need to be included).
 This import statement is what we use to import something